Create Your Self Care Checklist: How to to Make Time for Taking Care of Yourself in Your Passion Planner

-Self-care.
+Self care.
 It seems like another one of those buzzwords filling headlines and Instagram posts, but don’t let that deter you from this key practice.
-Today, we’re helping you incorporate self-care into your daily routine.
+Today, we’re helping you create your own self care plan.

-Research shows that practicing self-care can help improve your health, increase productivity, and prevent burnout.
+Research shows that engaging in self care practices can help improve your health, increase productivity, and prevent burnout.
 Sometimes, it’s easier to pencil in our work, family, and friends in our daily planner before ourselves, but know that we can’t pour from an empty cup.
 Give time to yourself as needed.
 When you are at your best, you are able to give so much more to those around you.

-It’s time to reclaim your self-care on your own terms.
+It’s time to reclaim your daily self care routine on your own terms.
 Not sure where to start?
-Here are some practical self-care tips to help you fill your cup:
+Here are some practical self care strategies to help you fill your cup:

 How to Define Self-Care For Yourself:

 - What does self care look like to you?

 - How do you want to feel at the end of your self care practice?

 - What self care activities will leave you feeling re-energized?